 As for what to wear, regular tennis shoes, athletic shorts or pants, and an exercise shirt should be just fine for your hike, unless the weather is wet.
 If it’s raining (or if it has recently rained), you’ll probably want to add a raincoat and perhaps some waterproof hiking boots.

 It is an incredible outdoor fall activity to participate in around the Cleveland area!
 With trails ranging from easy to a bit more strenuous, these hikes are the perfect way to get acquainted with trails in the area (including in Cuyahoga Valley National Park), and enjoy all the fall foliage while doing it!

 Plus, the hiking staff and shields are a fun collector’s item that many use throughout the year at CVNP.

-If you want more hiking ideas, then check out Cuyahoga County Metro Parks Trail Challenge!
-Complete 10 of the trails on their list, then you earn a sticker, and if you do 20, then you earn a mug.
+If you want more hiking ideas, then check out the Cleveland Metroparks Trail Challenge!
+Complete 10, 20, or 30 trails to earn prizes.
 This lasts all the way until the end of the year.

 Would you like to partake in the Summit Metro Parks Fall Hiking Spree?

 Kat is a Cleveland transplant and has lived here for over 5 years.
 She loves to eat, drink, and explore all across the city, and has made it her personal mission to find the best breweries and pizza in Northeast Ohio.
 She also runs a couples travel blog and podcast called World Wide Honeymoon.